MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-additional-currencies.md

 - Specify the exchange rate adjustment method for GST entries.
 - Activate the additional reporting currency.

-### <a name="to-specify-general-ledger-accounts-for-posting-exchange-rate-adjustments"></a>To specify general ledger accounts for posting exchange rate adjustments
+### To specify general ledger accounts for posting exchange rate adjustments

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Currencies**, and then choose the related link.
 2. On the **Currencies** page, fill in the following fields for the additional reporting currency.